to the Cyber C-Suite

 Chief Experience Officer

-We’ll be covering Security Governance in more detail in another post, but just in case you’re on the UK government’s GCloud framework and thought cyber security governance was an optional extra, take a look at this clause in the framework.
+We’ll be covering Security Governance in more detail in our NCSC CT online Cyber Security Leadership and Governance training course, but just in case you’re on the UK government’s GCloud framework and thought cyber security governance was an optional extra, take a look at this clause in the framework.

 A clearly identified, and named board representative (or a person with the direct delegated authority) who is responsible for the security of the cloud service.